 Washingtontop.com, thinkpositive.com, and several international and Nigerian blogs and websites require readers to pay a monthly subscription fee to read premium content on their website.
 It is one of the most effective methods of monetizing a blog, even in Nigeria.
 Another benefit of selling premium content/subscription is it helps you get a loyal fan base and audience who visit your blog every day.
 And these people will go a long way to tell other people about your blog… especially if you have great content.

 Accept Press Release

-Not my surest bet, but another effective way you can make money from blogging in Nigeria.
-Many news blogs generate extra income from publishing Press Releases on events like musical concerts, artists new albums or tracks, etc. Naijaloaded.com charges up to N50,000 to upload upcoming artist songs on their website.
-And do you know the number of new songs from different upcoming artists they receipt per day?
+Not my surest bet, but another effective way you can make money is from blogging in Nigeria.
+Many news blogs generate extra income from publishing Press Releases on events like musical concerts, artists’ new albums or tracks, etc. Naijaloaded.com charges up to N50,000 to upload upcoming artist songs on their website.
+And do you know the number of new songs from different upcoming artists they receive per day?

-Well, I will leave the guessing and mathematic up to you.
+Well, I will leave the guessing and mathematics up to you.

 Flip your website

 Well, this is the worst thing that can ever happen to you as a blogger.
 And it is as simple as your selling your website.
 Now you can see why the blogging business is sweeter than you think.
 One of my guys sold his blog ending in December only to start another one by February.
 You care to know why?
 Well, because there is money in the “blogger blogger” business.
 You can lose.
 If you realize blogging is not for you, you can simply sell your blog and make some good money from it.
 Only a few businesses can give you this much peace of mind.

 Check out Joe Okoro’s comprehensive guide on ”How to Create A Profitable Blogging Platform That Can Siphon N250,000 to N2.5Million+ Per Month, Working Part-time From Home”.